 Designing for The Grand Budapest Hotel (Creative Review) is a fascinating look at the incredible and whimsical work of Annie Atkins, a Dublin based designer. (via The Fox is Black)

-When I was in high-school I longed to be sophisticated in the way that all pubescent boys longed to be sophisticated – looking sophisticated to girls.
-Back in high-school my tools of appearing sophisticated ranged from:
+In high school, I longed to be sophisticated in the way that all pubescent boys longed to be sophisticated – looking sophisticated to girls.
+Back in high school, my tools of appearing sophisticated ranged from:

-- Writing angsty, understanding to feminist ideals, poetry.
+- Writing angsty, understanding of feminist ideals, poetry.

-In short I was a complete poser.
-I was trying to please everyone else, because I never truly felt at home in my own skin.
-I thought what I liked was stupid and so I co-opted the popular alternative lifestyle of the time.
+In short, I was a complete poser.
+I was trying to please everyone else because I never truly felt at home in my own skin.
+I thought what I liked was stupid, so I co-opted the popular alternative lifestyle of the time.
 Something akin to Jordan Catalano meets Tribe Called Quest frontman Q-Tip.
-The unfortunate truth is, these two personalities were both completely unconvincing on me.
+The unfortunate truth is these two personalities were both completely unconvincing on me.
 I was that dork who didn’t want to be a dork.

-These days, that may be difficult for modern-day dorks to understand, but before the popular culture accepted dorks, they mercilessly hunted us down and mocked us.
-We were the awkward trailblazers that eventually grew up to run every major corporation and conglomerate.
-Turned out, while being awkward wasn’t, being smart was pretty cool.
+These days that may be difficult for modern-day dorks to understand, but before popular culture accepted dorks, they mercilessly hunted us down and mocked us.
+We were the awkward trailblazers who eventually grew up running every major corporation and conglomerate.
+It turned out while being awkward wasn’t, being smart was pretty cool.

 So when unpacking a box of things I had stored before going away to college, I was greeted with a familiar smell – Drakkar Noir.
-The little black bottle had been sophisticatedly stewing for 17 years awaiting it’s triumphant return to the teenager it had once defined.
+The little black bottle had been sophisticatedly stewing for 17 years, awaiting its triumphant return to the teenager it had once defined.
 True to its tough and rugged scent, nothing had changed with the black matte bottle.
-17 years and… nothing had changed.
-It smelled exactly the same as it I remembered.
+Seventeen years and… nothing had changed.
+It smelled exactly the same as I remembered.